-What glazing material should I use to cover my greenhouse?
-First, a material that will let in the maximum amount of light while allowing the least amount of heat to escape.
+What glazing material should I use to cover a hobby greenhouse?
+Use a material that will let in the maximum amount of light while allowing the least amount of heat to escape.
 It must be strong enough to withstand hail & heavy snow loads.
-Besides glass there are a wide range of plastic glazing in the form of film sheeting and rigid panels.
+There are a wide range of plastic glazing in the form of film sheeting and rigid panels.
 Discuss your options with a reputable greenhouse supplier, make sure the plastic is for greenhouse use and UV coated.
-Lexan is the popular brand name for polycarbonate, Plexiglass is a brand name for acrylics.

 Glass: The traditional greenhouse covering, glass is the preferred material for permanence.
 It lasts indefinitely although it does become brittle with age.
 Since glass is breakable it is more difficult and dangerous to install.
 It also requires a much sturdier frame than plastic covered greenhouses.
 Glass has undergone many improvements in recent years.
 Among the most important is increased strength (double and triple strength ratings) to resist breaking.
 Larger panes are also available because fewer structural members are needed the more light can enter the greenhouse.
 Frosted and hammered panels can be used break up the light rays for more even distribution.
 Other advances have cut down on heat loss, double-walled tempered glass reduces it by about one third.
 Low-emissive or low-E coating is another option, it reduces heat loss without a corresponding loss of light.
 In addition to being energy efficient low-e glass reduces condensation, partially blocks ultraviolet rays and makes the inside glass warmer to the touch.